drunsinn/pyLSV2/README.md

 If you have tested it on one of your machines with a different software version, please let us know!

 ## Usage
+Notice that the definitionns of constant values will be moved from pyLSV2.LSV2 to pyLSV2 directly!

 ### Basic example
 ```
  import pyLSV2